Beasleydog/imageeditor/README.md

 # Image Segmentation and Inpainting Experiment

 This project is an experimental exploration of browser-based image segmentation using TransformerJS and inpainting using LaMa (Large Mask Inpainting).
-It aims to provide insights into the capabilities and limitations of these technologies when applied to image manipulation tasks.

 ## Overview